 Genevieve Dunton, PhD, MPH

-Professor of Population and Public Health Sciences & Psychology; Division Chief for the Division of Health Behavior Research (HBR)
+Professor of Population and Public Health Sciences & Psychology, Chief of Division of Health Behavior Research

 Health Equity Interests